Crashday Redline Edition: Split-Screen Mode Review

 b.
 Co-op Fun

-Despite the fun factor, split-screen mode in Crashday Redline Edition does have a few challenges and limitations, as is common with this feature in many modern games.
+Because unfortunately fun, that the split-screen mode in Crashday Redline Edition shares several challenges and limits it, as is true for this feature in many contemporary games.

 a.
 Screen Size and Resolution